Small Great Things

 Small Great Things (2016) is the twenty-fifth novel by American author Jodi Picoult.
 The book focuses on race in America and revolves around the protagonist, a delivery nurse, named Ruth Jefferson.
-Small Great Things is being adapted into a film starring Viola Davis and Julia Roberts.
 This is Picoult's first novel with an African American protagonist.

 Synopsis

 The story concentrates on an African-American labor/delivery (L&D) nurse, Ruth Jefferson, in charge of newborns at a fictional Connecticut hospital.
 Ruth is ordered not to touch or go near the baby of a white supremacist couple.
 After the baby dies in her care, Ruth is charged with murder, and taken to court.

 Narrative style

 The story is told from the complex multiple racial perspectives of the principal characters, including the nurse, Ruth, Turk Bauer, the white supremacist father of the baby, and Kennedy McQuarrie, Ruth's attorney.
 Picoult frequently employs an alternating multi-perspective narrative style in her novels, including My Sister's Keeper, Songs of the Humpback Whale, Sing You Home, Handle With Care, Change of Heart, House Rules, Lone Wolf, and The Storyteller.